ethereumjs/ethereumjs-monorepo/README.md

 This repository holds various protocol building blocks of the [Ethereum](https://ethereum.org) blockchain execution layer and is managed by the [Ethereum Foundation](https://ethereum.foundation/) JavaScript team.
 There is a TypeScript implementation of the [Ethereum Virtual Machine (EVM)][vm-package] ready to be used in Node.js or a browser environment, implementations of core structural blockchain building blocks like an Ethereum [Tx][tx-package], [Block][block-package] or [Blockchain][blockchain-package] as well as a [Trie][trie-package] (Merkle Patricia Tree) and [devp2p][devp2p-package] (execution networking layer) implementation.

-All libraries are bound together by the core [Common][common-package] library keeping track of chain specifics and hardfork changes and are complemented by helper packages like [RLP][rlp-package] for data encoding/decoding or [Util][util-package] with helper functionality for (byte) conversion, signatures, types and others.
+All libraries are bound together by the core [Common][common-package] library keeping track of chain specifics and hardfork changes.
+They are complemented by helper packages like [RLP][rlp-package] for data encoding/decoding or [Util][util-package], providing helper functionalities like (byte) conversion, signatures, types and others.

-Finally the [EthereumJS Execution Client][client-package] (EthereumJS) is in active development for some time now and already servers a variety of purposes regarding testing, in the area of (EIP) research as well as a developer tool to engage with the protocol.
+Finally, the [EthereumJS Execution Client][client-package] (EthereumJS) has been in active development for some time now.
+It already serves a variety of purposes like testing, research (e.g. EIPs) and developer tooling to engage with the protocol.

-Also to note: a repository very much complementing this repository on the Ethereum Consensus side is the ChainSafe [Lodestar](https://github.com/ChainSafe/lodestar) repository with an Ethereum Consensus Client implementation as well as various protocol implementations (like an SSZ library) developed in the context of Ethereum Consensus layer evolution.
+Also to note: on the Ethereum Consensus side, the ChainSafe [Lodestar](https://github.com/ChainSafe/lodestar) repository complements this repository with an Ethereum Consensus Client implementation as well as various protocol implementations (like an SSZ library) developed in the context of Ethereum Consensus layer evolution.

 ## Packages